mbalves1/react-forms/README.md

 ## Available Scripts

 npm install

 npm start

-# a json lib server was used to simulate the registration, to initialize
+## json-server lib was used to simulate the registration, to initialize
 json-server db.json -p 3343 -w